heiner/heiner.github.com/_posts/2026-08-18-random-samples.md

     a double aka `float64`.
 Python's `random()` returns one of $$N = 2^{53}$$ equally spaced doubles in $$[0,
     1)$$.
 The birthday threshold is $$\sqrt{2N\ln 2}$$ which is around 111M.
-But for this solution we have to worry about collisions within the set of $$k$$ elements in the heap only.
+But for the heap solution we have to worry about collisions at the selection boundary, which are very unlikely for realistic stream lengths.

 #### Quickselect